 "Originally, I am from Egypt but I grew up in the United States.
 After having spent 11 years working in Egypt in my family’s commercial farming business, I enrolled in the Grand Diplôme® programme at Le Cordon Bleu London in September 2016.
-With regards to my education, I received a B.A. in History from the George Washington University in 2005 and an M.B.A. from the American University in Cairo in 2015.
+With regards to my previous education, I received a B.A. in History from the George Washington University in 2005 and an M.B.A. from the American University in Cairo in 2015."

-Why did you choose to study Culinary Arts, Internship Pathway and Diploma in Culinary Management?
-What were your aspirations?
+"One day I just got sick of looking at spreadsheets and I decided to study what I love, and that’s cooking.
 I chose Le Cordon Bleu because of its reputation as a premium learning institution in the culinary arts.
 I was also very much interested in the culinary arts because it was what I was looking for in my upcoming career.
 The first being that I wanted to do something I loved, and the second is that it’s an industry that is open to entrepreneurial opportunities.

 "Studying at Le Cordon Bleu London was a phenomenal experience.
 Upon enrolling I kept one objective in mind - which was to learn as much as possible, however, the experience far exceeded my expectations!
 During my studies, I noticed that the teaching chefs genuinely care about each student and one cannot help but form long-lasting bonds with them.
 The lessons are interactive, and you receive as much assistance as you need with the practical sessions.
-Lastly, some of my fellow students have become friends for life, those who have studied at the school can understand that it has an atmosphere where strong friendships are formed.
+Lastly, some of my fellow students have become friends for life, those who have studied at the school can understand that it has an atmosphere where strong friendships are formed."

 Why did you choose to open a restaurant in London?